Myoland/VaporAuth/README.md

 Based on `JWTPayload`, it's for sure that you can encode or decode your payload for further transmission.

-You should know how we get payload and decode it.
+You should know how we get the payload and decode it.

 ```Swift
 // Encode